abdullahsohailcs/eight-queens-problem-using-genetic-algorithm/README.md

 no two queens would be able to attack each other.
 Thus, a solution requires that no two queens share the same row, column, or diagonal.

-Representation: [2 4 6 8 3 1 7 5]
+Representation: [2 4 6 8 3 1 7 5] </br>
-Population Generation: Generate 4 individuals randomly Parent Selection: Using Roulette Wheel
+Population Generation: Generate 4 individuals randomly</br>
+Parent Selection: Using Roulette Wheel</br>
-Cross Over and Mutation: Random
+Cross Over and Mutation: Random</br>
-Evaluation Function: Number of non attacking pairs
+Evaluation Function: Number of non attacking pairs</br>
 </p>